Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ![](Introduction_to_stats_files/figure-html/unnamed-chunk-2-4.png)<!-- -->

-So we see that our data looks (approximately) normal, and that there appear to be differences between the data sepal length between species, but is the differences just the effects of random sampling differences?
+So we see that our data looks (approximately) normal, and that there appear to be differences between the data sepal length between species, but is the differences just the effects of random sampling?
 Or is it meaningful?
 For that we'll run our first T-test.

 Every time you run a statistical test it's important to think of the null and alternate hypotheses for the tests your running.
 Let's take the test between Iris setosa and Iris virginica (setosa and verginica moving forward).